I don’t remember falling asleep, but I do remember watching Henry disappearing into our shared closet and coming out in only briefs.

 “Putting us together now.
 How are we supposed to build a relationship when we can’t trust the people around us?”

 All I can hear is his doubt, but at least he said the word now.
 Maybe he thinks there’s hope for us.
 “Maybe they were hoping it would force us to confide in each other.”
 Or maybe I’m just projecting my own thoughts.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ZaraHoffmanWrite a Review